No. 13 Indiana finally finds way to beat No. 23 Michigan

-BLOOMINGTON, Ind.
-(AP) — Michael Penix Jr. passed for 342 yards and three touchdowns, and No. 13 Indiana beat No. 23 Michigan 38-21 on Saturday for its first victory against the Wolverines in 33 years.
+Penix passed for 342 yards and a career-high three touchdowns, and No. 13 Indiana beat No. 23 Michigan 38-21 on Saturday for its first victory against the Wolverines in 33 years.

+“When we play a great team like that, we have to make sure we play great football.
+We did that,” he said.
+“But it’s just the beginning because we still have some more games to follow up on.”

 With a chunk play here, a free play there and a few dinks and dunks thrown in to keep drives alive, Penix helped Indiana snap a 24-game losing streak in the series — tied for the longest active skid in the Football Bowl Subdivision.
 It was the Hoosiers’ first win against the Wolverines since Oct.
 24, 1987, just their second in 41 games and only the second in the 21 games played at Memorial Stadium.